 THE EVENING STANDARD

-Gemma began working with fictions integrated into real environments while studying at Cambridge (pre-Shunt).
+Gemma began working with fictions integrated into real landscapes while studying at Cambridge.
 On graduating, she was in the performing company for Incarnate - a wild reimagining of the Passion of Christ on the streets of Edinburgh.

 ‘Theatre bursting out of its own emergency exit.’